ggnohc/Rover/Rover_writeup.md

     return Rover
     ```

-    This attribute is then used to determine if the rover is moving, by checking on rover x,y coordinate and yaw angle changes within certain time period.
+  * This attribute is then used to determine if the rover is moving, by checking on rover x,y coordinate and yaw angle changes within certain time period.
 It is determine to be in "stuck" mode if those parameters has not changed, and it will be instructed to move to the right (since I am using "left wall clinging" approach this will likely move it out from "stuck" mode).
-  * To help debug the code by determining the state of the rover, I added more text output in "supporting_function.py"
+  * To help debug the code by determining the state of the rover, I added more text output in "supporting_function.py" so that the variable will be displayed on bottom right of the screen real time:
     ```
     #GC add Rover state
       cv2.putText(map_add,"  Rover Mode: "+str(Rover.mode), (0, 100),